This topic provides answers to some frequently asked questions about Ingresses.

 Do Ingresses pass client IP addresses at Layer 7?

 By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to pass client IP addresses.
-However, if the X-Forward-For and X-Real-IP header fields are already added to a request by a client, the backend server cannot get the client IP address.
+However, if the X-Forward-For and X-Real-IP header fields are already added to a request by a client, the backend server cannot obtain the client IP address.

-Run the command kubectl edit cm -n kube-system nginx-configuration to add the configurations in ConfigMap.
+command to modify the nginx-configuration ConfigMap in the kube-system namespace.
 This allows ingress-nginx to pass client IP addresses at Layer 7.

 compute-full-forwarded-for: "true"